 - Myth: “Bicycling is too dangerous.”

-There were no bicycling fatalities in bicycle-friendly Portland, Ore., in 2013 even though bicycling accounts for at least 6 percent of all trips.
+There were no bicycling fatalities in bicycle-friendly Portland, Oregon, in 2013 even though bicycling accounts for at least 6 percent of all trips.
 By comparison, 21 people were killed while driving or riding in a motor vehicle in Portland that same year.

 - Myth: “Bicycle lanes hurt business.”